 A lower DTI indicates financial strength, with a ratio under 36% considered ideal.
 To calculate DTI, divide total monthly debt by gross monthly income.
 For instance, if your monthly debt is $2,000 and your income is $6,000, your DTI is 33%.

-Texas uses the Asset Verification System (AVS) to confirm available financial resources.
+Texas uses the Asset Verification System (AVS) — a digital tool used to automatically check your financial accounts — to confirm available financial resources.
 This system checks savings accounts, investments, and property ownership to determine financial readiness for adoption.

 Health insurance must be in place before the adoption is finalized.
-Adopted children receive the same coverage as biological children, and those without private insurance can enroll in Texas’ STAR Health program, which covers children in state care.
+Adopted children receive the same coverage as biological children, and those without private insurance can enroll in the Texas STAR Health program.
+Texas STAR Health is a Medicaid managed care program that covers low-income children, families, and pregnant women.

 The home study preparer must conduct at least one in-person interview and at least one home visit with the PAP, at least one interview with any adult member of the household (AMH), and, when possible, observe any children in the home.